Shin Honkaku Mahō Shōjo Risuka: Production

 The Cthulhu Mythos is cited as a device to alleviate the "falseness of general magic in fiction".
 At the beginning of the book, there is a quote from a novel by H. P. Lovecraft, the author of the Cthulhu Mythos.
 The magic settings are also thought to be based on the Cthulhu Mythos.
 Also, the dialogue is similar to that of the manga JoJo's Bizarre Adventure, and Nisio says that he wrote this work with the feeling that it could be called "the new JoJo".

 Kinu Nishimura, who was in charge of the illustrations, was approached by Ota to participate in this work when she was working for Capcom.
 After seeing Nishimura's illustrations after the production of the first and second episodes, Nisio stated that Kizutaka has become a good guy since then and that the illustrations changed the direction of the story following the Monogatari Series.

-Although it has nothing to do with Nisio's other work, Zaregoto Series, in terms of content, the fact that the strongest character in the series is colored red makes it to be Nisio's own "forbidden crossover".
+Although it has nothing to do with Nisio's other work, Zaregoto Series, in terms of content, the fact that the strongest character in the series is colored red makes it Nisio's own "forbidden crossover".

 The three works published in 2020, The Venice of Humanity's Strongest, Delivery Room, and New Authentic Magical Girl Risuka 4, are connected in their subject matter, but this is said to be an expression of Nisio's feeling that the previously published The Veiled Man Hypothesis is a work on the theme of "family" and that he could have delved deeper into that area.